 Radio communications or Radio performance

-Different regions use different radio bands for different purposes and although many modern radio communication devices including short range transmitters and transceivers such as Bluetooth and WiFi (802.11) products use the same technology the evidence required to show compliance may differ.
+Different regions use different radio bands for different purposes and although many modern radio communication devices including short-range transmitters and transceivers such as Bluetooth and WiFi (802.11) products use the same technology the evidence required to show compliance may differ.
 In some case although the same technology is used the frequency bands used and transmit maximum power levels may vary, this could result in a non-compliant product depending upon the region of distribution.
 The regulating bodies want to ensure the RF spectrum is used effectively and ensure communications are not hampered by rogue non-compliant transmitters and transceivers that may cause interference to other devices and services such as emergency communications.
-The FCC is strict with regards to compliance of what they refer to as ‘intentional radiators’ and typically require a authorised person or body such as a Technical Certification Body (TCB) to review and approve compliance testing documentation before an FCC ID is issued that would allow the lawful distribution of the product in North America.
+The FCC is strict with regards to compliance of what they refer to as ‘intentional radiators’ and typically require an authorised person or body such as a Technical Certification Body (TCB) to review and approve compliance testing documentation before an FCC ID is issued that would allow the lawful distribution of the product in North America.

 Human exposure to Radio Frequency (RF) fields

 Similar to all of the above mandated Regulatory Compliance Mark (RCM) requirements for Australia the Electromagnetic compatibility (EMC) testing is also required and is very important.
-In Australia currently for most products only emissions EMC/EMI testing is required.
+In Australia currently for most products only emissions, EMC/EMI testing is required.
 Many people ask why is EMC testing required.
-It’s a simple answer, to ensure that a product does not in this case generate Electromagnetic Interference (EMI) that may affect either other devices in the environment or services such as radio communications or telecommunications including emergency services etc. For a more robust product and also mandated for many regions such Europe (CE mark) and required types of products i.e. medical products, immunity testing is also required.
+It’s a simple answer, to ensure that a product does not, in this case, generate Electromagnetic Interference (EMI) that may affect either other devices in the environment or services such as radio communications or telecommunications including emergency services etc. For a more robust product and also mandated for many regions such as Europe (CE mark) and required types of products i.e. medical products, immunity testing is also required.
 Click the link for further reading about why EMC testing is important.